DHI/MIKECore-Examples/README.md

 - TestData: Data of various formats.

 In the release zip file there is also (version 1.1.1 and later):
-- bin: C#  assemblies and library files for building and running
+- bin: .NET assemblies and native libraries and files for building and running.

 Most examples are in C#, located in Examples/CSharp folder.